Cesare Bonventre: Galante assassination

-Capo
+Rise to power

 Philip "Rusty" Rastelli succeeded Galante as boss of the family, even though he was incarcerated at the time and Joseph Massino became underboss, although some believed Massino was the real power in the family.
 After Galante's death, Bonventre was promoted from soldier to capo and joined Salvatore Catalano's Brooklyn crew.
 At 28, Bonventre became the youngest capo in Bonanno family history.
 Bonventre became involved in the importation and drug trafficking of heroin from Sicily into New York pizza parlors, known as the "Pizza Connection".

-Bonventre had been on the side of the three capos Alphonse "Sonny Red" Indelicato, Philip Giaccone and Dominick Trinchera, a family faction who were planning a coup to take over the family.
-However, Bonventre switched sides, joining Rastelli's faction.
+Bonventre had been on the side of the three capos Alphonse "Sonny Red" Indelicato, Philip Giaccone and Dominick Trinchera, a family faction who were planning a coup to take over the family; however, Bonventre switched sides, joining Rastelli's faction.
 If Bonventre and the Zips had stayed loyal to Indelicato, he would have probably taken over the Bonanno family.
 The ascension of Rastelli as boss triggered a period of discontent and rivalry in the Bonanno family.
 As a result, Rastelli and Massino started purging their opponents in the family.

 In 1984, Massino decided to eliminate Bonventre.
-Bonventre's pedigree, increasing wealth and fearsome reputation had made him into a threat to Massino's leadership.
+Bonventre's pedigree, increasing wealth and fearsome reputation had made him a threat to Massino's leadership.
 Bonventre controlled the Sicilians, the most fearsome and reliable killers in the family.
 Bonventre was prone to outbursts of sadistic violence and was suspected of over 20 murders.
 Massino warned, "He's a very sharp guy.
 You have to be careful."